brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Classify vendor errors before returning an observation

 Return `ResourceExists: false` only for a vendor not-found response.
-Authentication, authorization, throttling, timeout, and malformed-response errors must be detected and returned as errors (usually dealt with in an adapter layer).
+Authentication, authorisation, throttling, timeout, and malformed-response errors must be detected and returned as errors (usually dealt with in an adapter layer).
 Reporting any of those as an absent resource can make Crossplane create a duplicate resource.

 ### Let Crossplane persist state and minimise Kube client calls